JJsdxd/obsidian/IOT/MODULE 2.md

 		- improved securtiy
 		-
 - [ ] Smart Objects
+	- building blocks of IOT
+	- They have
+		- Processing UNIT
+		- sensors and actuators
+		- communication device
+		- Power Source
+		- Trends
+			- size decreasing
+			- power consumption decreasing
+			- processing power is increasing
+			- communication capabilities improving
+			- communication is being standardized
+			-
 - [ ] Things in IOT - sensors, actuators and Smart Objects
 - [ ] Sensor Networks
+	-
 - [ ] WSN
+	- made up of wirelessly connected smart objects referred to as motes
+	- is a network of spatially distributed sensors that can sense process and communicate data
+	- limitations
+		- Limited Processing Power
+		- Limited memory
+		- Lossy Communication
+		- limited Transmission Speed
+		- Limited Power
+	- Usually deployed in very large numbers to overcome constraints of individual nodes
+	- cost decreasing
+	- heirarchy - aggregates similar sensor readings in  close proximity to each other
 - [ ] comm protocols for WSN
 - [ ] Connecting Smart Objects - communication Criteria